Q: WHEN (or how) can I sign up for challenges, get sponsor info, volunteer, find out who is coaching, etc etc etc?

 Q: Is it worth it for new skaters to come?

 A: Oh boy, is it.
 RollerCon training camp offers amazing classes geared towards every skill level, and the seminars, vendors and social events are a newbie’s wet dreams even if you’re not safe to skate in a crowd yet.
 Want to try on pads?
 Curious to learn how to do a move better?
 Want to figure out how to organize committees in your league?
+Want to see the best skaters go at it on the track in person?
 RollerCon is the place to do it.

 Q: Well, how about advanced skaters, who spend a fortune and all their vacation days on traveling to games already?
 Should they go?

 A: There ARE a lot more drains on your brain, patience, time and discretionary income once you’ve made it to the travel team.
 RollerCon is just the cure for those Veteran Blues.
-Not only do you get to skate with & against peers in low-stress, max-fun challenges and scrimmages and learn awesome new skills from other advanced skaters on and off the track (ask about the Flabongo), but you can also dose back up on that early skater enthusiasm that’s easy to lose once you’re on 5 committees and captaining your team.
+Not only do you get to skate with & against peers in low-stress, max-fun challenges and scrimmages and learn awesome new skills from other advanced skaters on and off the track (ask about the Flabongo), but you can also dose back up on that early skater enthusiasm that’s easy to lose once you’re on 5 committees, traveling constantly and maybe even captaining your team.

 Q: Do I have to bring my team to be able to skate?

 A: No. There will be open scrimmages, training on skates, and other opportunities for single skaters to have fun.
 If you want to participate in a scheduled Challenge, you must be on a challenge team, but you can join anyone’s challenge team.
 More info about Challenges.
 A forum where you can find a team to skate with.
 General info & more links about skating at RollerCon.